X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Results

 Now we analyze the RIXS and RIXS-MCD spectra, where the importance of the CVEC is further emphasized.
-We calculate these spectra assuming the incident photon has the LCP or RCP as in the experimental X-ray geometry setup as shown in Fig.~\ref{Fig1}(b) [see the supplementary material for the calculation details].
+As in the experimental X-ray geometry setup as shown in Fig.~\ref{Fig1}(b), we calculated the spectra assuming the incident photon has the LCP or RCP. (see Supplementary Note 4 for the calculation details).
 In Figs.~\ref{Fig_rxs_th}(a)--(d), we present the calculated RIXS and RIXS-MCD maps as functions of incident photon energy and outgoing photon energy loss for the cases of the absence ($s=0$) and presence of the CVEC ($s=1$).
 We find that our calculation with full consideration of the CVEC in the strong $d$-$p$ hopping regime, shown in Fig.~\ref{Fig_rxs_th}(b) and (d), successfully reproduce the experimental RIXS and RIXS-XMCD in Fig.~\ref{Fig1}(c) and (d).

 In both $s=0$ and $1$ cases, the calculations yield identical multiplet structures for the initial and final states in the RIXS process, which shows that the CVEC is inert unless the core holes are populated.
 Consequently, the positions of RIXS and RIXS-MCD peaks with respect to the energy loss remain the same.